phensley/cldr-engine-website/docs/doc-design-bundles.md

 A resource bundle needs to be available when a user selects a particular locale, so we need them available to be loaded at runtime.
 They should be as small as possible, to be transferred over the network rapidly, and use as little of JavaScript heap as possible.

+The first section discusses some limitations around using the CLDR JSON data directly.
+The second section discusses the approach used to design this library's resource bundle encoding, and the ways it is accessed internally.

-## Size of the raw CLDR data set
+## CLDR JSON data

+Below we discuss some of the limitations of using the [JSON encoding of the CLDR data](https://github.com/unicode-cldr) directly at runtime.

+### Data size

 The CLDR JSON data set is quite large.
-There are 360 locales in the modern set.
-The design goals of this library require that we have a lot of CLDR data available at runtime, so the overall size of the data is a major concern.
+The design goals for this library require that we have a lot of data available at runtime, so the size of the data is a major concern.

-The size of the data set is depends on which files you're using.
-At the time of this writing, this library uses data contained in the following 16 JSON files across all 360 locales (where present):
+CLDR data is split across several files.
+For example, "ca-gregorian.json" contains fields relating to the Gregorian calendar.
+The size of the data set depends on which files your library requires.
+At the time of this writing, this library uses data contained in the following 16 JSON files across all 360 modern locales (where present):

 ```typescript
 [